 The Final Parade Entry

-For many years, the lively drum and dance group called Samba Like It Hot has been the final group in the parade.
-As they go by, people flow out from the sidewalks into Main Street and follow them to the Plaza and then on to food booths, craft booths and music at the Lithia Park bandshell.
+For many years, the colorful and lively drum and dance group called Samba Like It Hot was the final group in the parade.
+As they went by, people flowed out from the sidewalks into Main Street and followed them to the Plaza — and then on to food booths, craft booths and music at the Lithia Park bandshell.

 Historical 4th of July parade photos: See my article with Ashland 4th of July parade photos from 100 years ago!